eightuponatime/achartengine-installation/README.md

 ```

-That's it!
 Once these steps are completed, you should be ready to start using AChartEngine in your project.